robertocolabene/BBModules/README.md

 # BBModules

 ### Version
-That's a free alpha version.
-This kind of Modded VCO will remain free, most of the functions to add will be included in the complete version.<br>
+I want to test the complete version of my module before the release.<br>

 #### Attention
 NEED a developer for linux.<br>